smartywebdev0119/microservice-spring/section_11/README.md

 - Stop all the running containers by executing the docker compose command "docker-compose down" from the location where docker-compose.yml is present.

 ---
 ### HURRAY !!!
-Congratulations, you successfully implemented Distributed tracing & Log Aggregation inside microservices network using Spring Cloud Sleuth, Zipkin
+Congratulations, you successfully implemented Distributed tracing & Log Aggregation inside microservices network using Spring Cloud Sleuth/Micrometer, Zipkin
 ---